As the events industry searches for a solution to the current crisis, hybrid events are offering a chink of light.

-To make the networking more realistic and enticing, look for platforms that incorporate video chat, as well as dedicated spaces for virtual attendees to interact, away from the main events.
+To make the networking more realistic and enticing, look for virtual events platforms like Everytale that incorporate video chat, as well as dedicated spaces for virtual attendees to interact, away from the main events.
 Verity Dearville says her chosen virtual venue platform offers virtual breakout rooms, VIP spaces and even party zones once the main business of the day is done.

 Artificial intelligence is also unlocking new possibilities in this space.
 For example, this year’s edition of the UK’s Meetings Show is using AI matchmaking, a platform that will find like-minded attendees based on their profile preferences and keywords.

 This is a great way to spice up a hybrid event for virtual participants.
 Gamification takes the best-loved elements of games and competition and applies them to non-competitive situations, so your attendees can pit their wits against one another.

 Your games can encourage virtual attendees to achieve a set number of networking contacts, share specific content and answer questions based on the event newsfeed.
 In each case, you’re giving your distanced participants added stimulus and compensation for the missing buzz of in-person attendance.
 You can even run a live contest between the two audiences (physical and virtual) with questions about the conference.

 These games can even be used to liven up the sessions themselves.
 Josh Allman explains: “You can be running a treasure/prop hunt, hiding items digitally and physically, and when it comes to keynotes or live streamed sessions, also hide something in that session in the background.”

 We know that social’s hardly new, but it’s absolutely awesome for sharing the excitement of a live event and keeping virtual attendees hooked when you’re running a hybrid event.